List of nurses who died in World War I: Scottish nurses

+A memorial with the names of the 40 Scottish nurses killed in WW1 was erected by members of the Military Nursing Service, and unveiled at the Cathedral of St Giles in Edinburgh in 1921.
+The memorial is a bronze tablet set in green marble.

 HMT Osmanieh sinking, 1917

 On 31 December 1917, the British troop ship HMS Osmanieh (1906) struck a mine near the entrance to Alexandria Harbour.
 The ship sank in under 10 minutes and almost 200 service personnel died.
 Among the dead were eight nurses.
 Two of them belonged to the Queen Alexandria’s Imperial Military Nursing Service (QAIMNS):